namritha-maddali/Elevator-Simulation/README.md

 # Elevator-Simulation
-Elevator Simulation done using Data Structures in C programming
+Elevator Simulation using Data Structures in C